celestiaorg/docs/developers/arbitrum-deploy.md

 # Deploy an Arbitrum local rollup devnet

-We will go over installation of Arbitrum Nitro and deploying a rollup instance using the Celestia Orbit chain deployment portal.
+This guide covers deploying a rollup instance using the Celestia Orbit chain deployment portal.
 After completing this tutorial, you'll have a local devnet chain that can host EVM-compatible smart contracts.
 Your chain will process transactions locally while settling to the public Arbitrum Sepolia testnet.